Carmaney Wong

-Carmaney Wong Ka Man (黃嘉雯; born December 1993), is a Hong Kong actress, model, and beauty pageant winner who was crowned Miss Hong Kong 2019.
+Carmaney Wong Ka Man (黃嘉雯; born December 1993) is a Hongkonger actress, model and beauty pageant titleholder who was crowned Miss Hong Kong 2019.

 Raised in a wealthy Hong Kong family, Wong pursued pageantry as a stepping stone to acting from a successful career as a commercial model.
 In 2019, she became the oldest Miss Hong Kong crowned in 30 years, aged 25 years and 9 months at the time of her championship.
 Though she had intended to pursue acting roles shortly after competing for the title, Wong's career was delayed by the serious impact that the 2019 Hong Kong protests and COVID-19 pandemic had on local and global media industries.
 Wong was expected to represent Hong Kong at Miss Chinese International 2020, originally scheduled in February that year but indefinitely delayed due to the COVID-19 pandemic.